medusajs/medusa/www/apps/docs/content/development/search/create.md

 This method is used to search through an index by a query.

-In the Medusa backend, this method is used within the [Search Products endpoint](https://docs.medusajs.com/api/store#products_postproductssearch) to retrieve the search results.
+In the Medusa backend, this method is used within the [Search Products API Route](https://docs.medusajs.com/api/store#products_postproductssearch) to retrieve the search results.

 This method accepts the following parameters:

 1. `indexName`: the first parameter is a string indicating the index to search through.
-When using the Search Products endpoint, the index is the default index defined in the `IndexName` static property of the `ProductService`, which is `products`.
+When using the Search Products API Route, the index is the default index defined in the `IndexName` static property of the `ProductService`, which is `products`.
 2. `query`: the second parameter is a string indicating the query to use to search through the documents.
 3. `options`: the third parameter is typically an object that can be used to pass any necessary options to the search engine.